spikewood/Project-Report-Generator/README.md

 1. A method to read in a csv file into a slide
 1. A way to publish the slides

+## Dependencies
+You will need to have both *pptx* and *pandas* modules to run these scripts.

+Installing python-pptx through the terminal:
+`pip install python-pptx`

+Installing pandas through the terminal:
+`pip install pandas`

 ## Analyzing PPT files
 You can analyze the placeholder structure of a pptx by utilizing the analyze_ppt.py script.
 Example: